Skip to main content

 Learn more about WireStarter by visiting its repository on GitHub.

-They are also required for running in Non-Interactive mode.
+Set the following variables from the same bash prompt in order to streamline startup.
+These variables are required for running SWSH in Non-Interactive mode.
 If they are not set, SWSH will ask for them at startup.

 export PROJECT_ID=<YOUR_PROJECT_ID>